sfosc/sfosc/CONTRIBUTING.md

 - **Try that each line of the commit body is not longer than 72 characters**

-# How to Conduct Yourself when Contributing
+# How to Conduct Yourself

 Please make sure that while contributing you follow our [Contributor Covenant Code of Conduct](https://github.com/sfosc/sfosc/blob/master/CODE_OF_CONDUCT.md)!

-# Happy Hacking! - :heart: Your SFOSC Team
+Happy Hacking! - :heart: Your SFOSC Team